 Entity Cluster Evaluation Metrics

-The patent tells us about a number of factors that might be used to determine cluster evaluation metrics.
+The patent tells us about several factors that might be used to determine cluster evaluation metrics.

 A coverage score measures the percentage of top-ranked, popular, or relevant search items that the clusters cover.

-There are a number of ways to determine whether a cluster-based upon an entity might be top-ranked or popular.
+There are several ways to determine whether a cluster-based upon an entity might be top-ranked or popular.

 - Search items that are applications in a web store may be top-ranked or popular when they are installed after appearing in search results for a search.